 Olympus E-P5 vs Leica D-LUX Typ 109

-The Olympus PEN E-P5 and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in May 2013 and September 2014.
+The Olympus PEN E-P5 and the Leica D-LUX (Typ 109) are two enthusiast cameras that were officially introduced, respectively, in May 2013 and September 2014.
 The E-P5 is a mirrorless interchangeable lens camera, while the D-LUX Typ 109 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Mirrorless system camera||Fixed lens compact camera|

 |15.9 MP, Four Thirds Sensor||12.7 MP, Four Thirds Sensor|

 |ISO 200-25600||ISO 200-12500 (100-25600)|

 |Viewfinder optional||Electronic viewfinder (2764k dots)|

 |9 shutter flaps per second||11 shutter flaps per second|